adzejs/adze/docs/guide/adze-concepts.md

 ## Common Usage

-Most of the time when you are using a logging library you will want to configure an logging instance once and then use it throughout your codebase.
+Most of the time when you are using a logging library you will want to configure a logging instance once and then use it throughout your codebase.
 This is done with the [seal factory](factories.md#seal).
-Once your configuration is sealed,
+When your configuration is sealed a new log factory is returned.
+All subsequent logs generated from that factory will inherit the configuration you sealed.

 ### Example